randomouscrap98/deskmess/README.md

 An example implementation is given with [server.py](server.py).
 It's fine for local use, but don't use it on a public facing server.
 - Run server with `python3 server.py`.
 It should work on any system where python is installed.
 For windows, this may be `py server.py`
-- Use deskmess from any copy of index.html (location doesn't matter for this method)
+- Open http://localhost:60003 in your browser
-- Add `?server=url_to_server` to the url.
-For `server.py`, this is by default `http://localhost:60003/somename` where somename is the name of your save
+- Add `?server=somename` to the url, replace "somename" with the name to give your notes
 - Bookmark this page.
 Assuming your server is running, this page should always be available
 - As with browser saving, you can still manually export just the data to the filesystem for later import, though that's not as necessary since `server.py` stores the same saves in the local `notes` folder
+- The `server` parameter is actually a full url.
+You can pass it a different server than the current by passing the full url, such as `?server=http://localhost:60003/somename`

 Deskmess expects a *very* simple server when using the `?server` parameter.
 It expects GET requests to the url given to return the plaintext UTF-8 data for the save, and POST requests to save the plaintext UTF-8 data